-Trainees must have journalism training at BA or MA level or must have completed considerable intern placements.
+Trainees must have journalism training at BA or MA level or must have completed considerable intern placements at media companies.

 Unlike other media organisations, Social Streets is a social enterprise and is working towards a social mission.
 We are redefining local journalism so that it plays a central role in strengthening the local community.
 We believe the future of local journalism is digital, ethical and community-driven.

 We are looking for journalists who are social minded, with excellent people skills and have an interest in production and strategy as well as writing.
 This is not a role for a lone investigative reporter wanting to uncover the next big corruption story.

 You will also have to be able to prove you can work as part of the time yet autonomously, progressing your own ideas and seeing them through.